HridoyMnd/assignment_1_level_2/readme.md

 In TypeScript, union and intersection types are ways to combine multiple types into a new type.
 They offer different ways to handle values that can have more than one type.Union types allow a value to be one of several types.
 Intersection type require a value to be all of the specified types.

 ### Union Types
-are useful when a function or variable can accept different types of values, such as a function that can handle both strings and numbers.
+Union types are useful when a function or variable can accept different types of values, such as a function that can handle both strings and numbers.
 A union type uses the | operator to define a type that can be one of several types.
 For example, string | number means that a value of this type can be either a string or a number

 ### Example: